 Traffic engineers are employing roundabouts, red light cameras and road condition warnings to make driving safer.
 But regardless of emerging technology, policies and processes, there’s no replacement for focused, alert driving.

 If you find yourself stuck in a traffic jam, follow best practices to avoid a fender bender.
 And regardless of how long you’ve been driving, stay focused on safe practices like defensive driving and avoiding road rage.

 Some of the biggest dangers we face on the road come from inside the cabin of our own vehicle.
 As all roads will have hazards, all commutes will have their share of distractions.
 Although these can’t always be avoided, at least the negative effects may be reduced through careful consideration and planning.

 Also keep in mind that distracted driving may be a criminal offense depending on the distracted driving laws in the state you live in.
 If a police officer catches a glimpse of you looking at your phone while on the road, they can often pull you over and issue a citation.
 That can lead to higher insurance premiums plus the cost of the ticket itself.

-If you have any tips for avoiding distracted driving, please share them as well to help keep us all safer while out on the road!
+If you have any tips for avoiding distracted driving, please share them with readers to help keep us all safer while out on the road.